luchotoan/luchotoan/README.md

 Hi, I’m @luchotoan — but you can call me Luis.

-I'm a first-semester Systems Engineering student with a passion for programming, especially in web and Android development.
+I'm a second-semester Systems Engineering student with a passion for programming, especially in web and Android development.
 I'm currently learning:

 - C++
 - Java